 Narrator text: Carbon and nitrous oxide are released from fertilisers that are used to help grow cow feed.
 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Water is pumped to provide drink for cows [X] Button 2: Farm vehicles are used on the fields.
+Button 1: Water is pumped to provide drink for cows [X] Button 2: Vehicles are used on the farm.
 Button 3: The materials used to package beef are produced.

 Slide 3